 While there are many competing interests involved in the management of resources — ecological, social, economic and institutional — these perspectives are all connected.
 Seascapes use sustainable practices — both the modern and the traditional — as key for integrating these perspectives and designing solutions to challenges in the environment.
 This allows governments, communities and local organizations to see the big picture and follow a sustainable development path, instead of reacting to immediate problems with no thought for long-term consequences.

 A shared commitment

 Thinking of a seascape as a whole, with its own name and gifts and needs, fosters the kind of cooperation that is necessary for its protection and sustainable management.
 Bringing together the best science with policy in a spirit of collaboration allows local champions and governments to share knowledge and communicate effectively.
-With this information, communities, institutions and local governments are empowered to work together — and value their priceless marine resources.
+With this information, communities, institutions and local governments can work together — and value their priceless marine resources.

 Conservation International is working to build coalitions among governments, communities and the private sector to improve ocean management at scale.
 The Seascape approach is under continual development, drawing on the collective practical experience and expertise of the many people and groups that have been a part of the program’s development since 2004.
 This clearly designed approach effectively merges community-based

 conservation with end goals known as “The 9 Essential Elements of a Functional Seascape.”